szilvia-csernus/map-game/README.md

 <br><br>
 <hr>

-## Cross-platform interactivity
+## Cross-platform usability

 The game supports both desktop and mobile device interactions.
-For devices that have both mouse/trackpad as well as touchscreen available, the mouse/trackpad interactions get enabled, while on 'touchscreen only' devices the user can only interact with the map through touch methods.
-The program does not support both mouse/trackpad and touchscreen interactions simultaniously.
+For devices that have both mouse/trackpad as well as touchscreen available, the mouse/trackpad interactions get enabled, while on 'touchscreen only' devices the user can only select countries through touch methods.
+This differenciation was needed in order to allow all zooming and panning functionalities on the map.

 In case of the presence of a mouse/trackpad:
 * a hovering effect is being applied,
 * double clicking / double tapping is required to select a country,
 * zooming in and out of the map as well as panning is available depending on the tool used:
-  - scrolling to zoom and grab-and-drag with a mouse,
+  - scrolling to zoom and grab-and-pan with a mouse,
-  - two-finger zoom and double-tap-drag with a trackpad.
-In this scenario, the user has to double tap over an area which is not a selectable country, otherwise it gets selected.
-I recognise that this function clash is not ideal, I refer to this issue in the bugs section.
+  - two-finger zoom and double-tap-pan with a trackpad.

 In case of a mouse/trackpad not being available, it is assumed that the device is a touchscreen.
 In this case:
 * a firm tap or a slightly longer than usual (50ms long) tap is required to select a country.
 * zooming in and out as well as panning the map is available in the usual ways.
   - zooming in and out with two or more fingers,
-  - panning and rotating the map with sustained and moving touch.
+  - panning and rotating the map with sustained and moving touch with one or more fingers.

 <br><br>
 <hr>

 ## Future Implementations
 <br>
-This project could be converted into a React project to bring it in line with industry standards.
-It could also be converted to native mobile apps.
-These would improve the app's performance.
+This project could be converted into a React project or into native mobile apps to bring it in line with industry standards.
+These would improve the app's performance as well.
 <br><br>
-More robust testing suite could be written.
-Interactions with the Mapbox GL JS API are not currently part of the automatic testing functions.
+Automatic testing with Cypress, to which support is provided by Mapbox.
 <br><br>
 There are many options to widen the game's functionality.
 Capital cities, flags and more regions - Australia, Oceania and Anctarctica could be included as well as small islands and micro countries.
+Worldviews could be a dynamic feature depending on location of the user.
 A new option with the US states could be part of the game too.

 <br>
 ---